 It reminded me of when a significant portion of people downloaded an incorrect illegal torrent of Arcade’s Fire new album from Limewire, and reviewers were hectically arguing about the description of songs before they found out that some people were listening to entirely different music altogether.

-But anyway, as I should have imagined, the entire album sounds as vastly diverse as all of their music put together.
-Each song of the list is completely different to the last one.
+But anyway, as I should have imagined, the entire album sounds as diverse as all of their music put together.

-‘San San Rock’ is an ode to reggae, with bouncing bass lines that’s super down tempo, while ‘History ft.
+‘San San Rock’ is an ode to reggae, with bouncing bass lines sitting down tempo, while ‘History ft.
 Mr. Lif & Sitali’, has a heavy hip hop influence with smooth vocals resembling a great man, Biggie Smalls.

-‘Music to Make You Stagger’, is a UK influenced reggae track, with some additional trip-hop and dub effects on top, and is one of my personal favourites of the album.
+‘Music to Make You Stagger’, is a UK influenced reggae track, with some additional trip-hop and dub on top.

 ‘Letter to The Editor ft.
 Racquet Jones (Thievery Remix)’ is a redo of the 2016 popular classic with internet listens in the millions, with fiesty and fiery lyrics over downtempo dub.